nubank/mockfn/doc/documentation.md

 ## External Matchers

-Using the `pred` matcher, one can call out to external matchers
+Functions placed in the argument position of mocks will be treated as `pred` matchers by default.
+Thus, one can make use of external predicate functions to perform matching.

 ### matcher-combinators